ilyashajji/Ilyas-projects/README.md

-"Here are some applications and websites that I have programmed"
+"Here is the tic-tac-toe game that I programmed using React.js, with the styling done in CSS."